Highlights of the Program

 National Rural Electric Cooperative Association

-• Review of emerging technologies and market products shaping cooperative investment strategies
+• Reviewing emerging technologies and market products shaping cooperative investment strategies

-• Exploring future smart grid partnerships supporting rural electrification and collaboration
+• Fostering future smart grid partnerships supporting rural electrification and collaboration

 09:35 - 09:40